 Collaborative work is an integral part of many successful ventures.
 As such, I expect that you should collaborate with your classmates a lot during your time in this course.
-However, it is important to understand that there is a big difference between thinking about and solving a problem as part of a group (which is good, both educationally and morally) and copying an answer/code or letting someone else copy your answer/code (which is bad, educationally and morally, and has punitive consequences).
+However, it is important to understand that there is a big difference between thinking about and solving a problem as part of a group (which is good) and copying an answer/code or letting someone else copy your answer/code (which is bad).
 Below are a few specific examples of unacceptable behaviour in this course:

-- Modifying someone else's code and putting your name on it. - Having a friend debug your code and then turning in the revised code. - Asking a homework question on a forum and then turning in the answer as your own. - Looking at code samples (except the textbook) that are longer than a few lines. - Seeking out resources from past versions of this course or similar courses offered elsewhere.
+- Modifying someone else's code and putting your name on it. - Having a friend debug your code and then turning in the revised code. - Asking a homework question on a forum and then turning in the answer as your own. - Seeking out resources from past versions of this course or similar courses offered elsewhere.